-- NHS radiotherapy and chemotherapy cash benefit. - NHS cash benefit.

-- Childbirth benefit
+- NHS radiotherapy and chemotherapy cash benefit. - NHS cash benefit. - Childbirth benefit - Any claim for wigs, head coverings, other temporary head coverings in relation to treatment of cancer or hospice donations. - Consultations with a GP at the AXA Doctor at Hand service.

-- Accidental death benefit

-- Any claim for wigs, head coverings or hospice donations.